 Obviously, the best part of art is how every artist does something different with the same equipment!
 I love Surreal Abstract Art, Dreamy effects and Graphic stuff.

 Check out my work with the Nikon and Sony Cameras.
-And, if your a kindred spirit, decorate a wall!
+And, if you're a kindred spirit, decorate a wall!

 And please!
 Post a comment with some of your work with these great cameras or tell me about your creations without the million dollar equipment!
-Or with it if your lucky enough!
+Or with it if you're lucky enough!

 All Copyrights and reproduction rights are retained by Shannon Sadulsky